eddietcc/CVEnotes/DBNinja/Broken_Authentication/readme.md

 The attacker designed a URL with a specific `sessid`, if the victim browsed the URL and then logged into NinjaDB.
 The attacker can login to NinjaDB as the victim by using this `sessid`.

 ### Concept
-1. Design a URL with a specific “sessid”, and the victim browsed the URL.
+1. Design a URL with a specific `sessid`, and the victim browsed the URL.
  **Payload**: `http://127.0.0.1/dbninja/data.php?sessid=exploittest&action=ver`
 ![](./png/1.png)
 2. Then the victim login as the admin account.